 A Collett 0-6-0 2210 with a railtour at Blakesley on 17/11/1962 ( Copyright Barry Taylor)

-" Moving on to more recent times, during the Second World War my dad was travelling on a troop train from Cornwall to North East England, when by a remarkable coincidence it pulled up at Blakesley's home signal, a few hundred yards from his home.
-Dad shouted to a family friend who was working in the adjoining field.
+Moving on to more recent times, during the Second World War Dick's dad was travelling on a troop train from Cornwall to North East England, when by a remarkable coincidence it pulled up at Blakesley's home signal, a few hundred yards from his home.
+Dick's dad shouted to a family friend who was working in the adjoining field.
 He in turn ran and fetched my gran who was able to have a quick chat with her son.
-No doubt he told her about the girl he had met while stationed in Cornwall.... later to be his wife and my mum.
+No doubt he told her about the girl he had met while stationed in Cornwall.... later to be his wife and Dick's mum.

 To see an article about one of Blakesley's signalmen who also earlier worked on the Blakesley Minature Railway follow this link-